cfu288/gpt3-medical-bias/README.md

 Neither of these approaches have yet been validated as far as I am aware.

 See `cohort_generator.py` for mock patient cohort generation code.
+Generated cohorts can be found [here](/data/interim/cohort/).

 After cohort generation, we use propensity score matching to match patients between cohorts.

 We attempt to control for age and gender using propensity score matching.
 We don't attempt to control for other confounding variables in this mock dataset as it is difficult to do so without making large assumptions.

 The final dataset contains 10,000 propensity score matched mock African-American and Caucasian patients.
+Matched cohort dataset can be found [here](/data/processed/cohort/).

-See `propensity_score_matching.ipynb` to see how the the final matched cohorts were generated.
+See `propensity_score_matching.py` to see how the the final matched cohorts were generated.

 ## Generating the Medical History Documents From Cohort Data